mapeditor/tiled/docs/manual/export.rst

 Export Formats
 ==============

-While there are many :doc:`libraries and frameworks </reference/support-for-tmx-maps>` that work directly with Tiled maps, Tiled also supports a number of additional file and export formats.
+While there are many :doc:`libraries and frameworks
+</reference/support-for-tmx-maps>` that work directly with Tiled maps, Tiled
+also supports a number of additional file and export formats, as well as :ref:`exporting a map to an image <export-as-image>`.

 Exporting can be done by clicking *File > Export*.
 When triggering the menu action multiple times, Tiled will only ask for the file name the